 But toxics are also felt in less obvious places, where people don’t expect to find them: in ordinary rural and urban communities, in modern homes and workplaces, and in rivers, forests, and parks.

-We are interested in submissions about all things ‘toxic’, broadly defined, particularly in relation to toxic landscapes, legacies, and controversies, and toxic effects on health and the environment.
+We publish articles about all things ‘toxic’, broadly defined, particularly in relation to toxic landscapes, legacies, and controversies, and toxic effects on health and the environment.

 For our previous issues, please see our Archive.